Teaching Artist Training Lab

 TAT Lab is intended to support mid-career and experienced teaching artists, as well those newer to the field.

 This training is appropriate for experienced professional teaching artists looking to enhance or refresh their work, particularly in the areas of assessment strategies and well-articulated learning plans, as well as newer teaching artists seeking foundational knowledge.
 Certified K-12 teachers, particularly arts specialists, may also apply to participate in TAT Lab; clock hours are available through OSPI at no additional cost.
 All participants will benefit from peer learning in a community of committed arts educators.

 The seven-month program includes three in-person sessions in Seattle.
 Dates for the 2019-2020 program are:

 - September 19-21, 2019

 Additionally, there are monthly phone conferences, and ongoing mentoring and support from faculty and peers.

-TAT Lab is a program of the Washington State Arts Commission and the Office of Superintendent of Public Instruction, with major support from the National Endowment for the Arts, and hosted by Seattle Children’s Theatre.
-Additional collaborating partners: Pacific Northwest Ballet, and the Seattle Office of Arts & Culture.
+TAT Lab is a program of the Washington State Arts Commission and the Office of Superintendent of Public Instruction, with major support from the National Endowment for the Arts, coordinated by Pacific Northwest Ballet, and hosted by Seattle Children’s Theatre.
+Additional support comes from 4Culture and the Seattle Office of Arts & Culture.